What does a Managed Service Provider do?

 Making IT decisions can be difficult, so many platforms and devices to choose from, which cloud provider to use, how many programmes to buy licences for.
 Working with an MSP removes all of those concerns and lets you rest assured that you are in the safe hands of experts.

-LP Networks are familiar with a multitude of vendors and providers and can pinpoint the best product for any of your business’ needs.
+Managed service providers such as LP Networks, are familiar with a multitude of vendors and providers and can pinpoint the best product for any of your business’ needs.

 No unexpected outlays

-LP Networks work on a monthly subscription system.
-Our clients choose the products and services that they need and we bill them in handy, monthly instalments.
-We also keep our customers updated about the lifespan of their devices and advise on when they should think about updating them, meaning that they can budget for the expected.
+Costs for a managed service provider can be spread using a monthly subscription system.
+You choose the products and services that you need and a tailored package can be created paid in monthly instalments.
+Your MSP will keep you updated about the lifespan of your devices and advise on when you should think about updating them, meaning that you can budget for the expected.

 Improve customer service